vuesence/vite-plugin-i18n-json-md/README.md

 ### `sourceDir` (Required)
 - **Type**: `string`
 - **Description**: The directory where your source translation files are located.
+Subdirectories of the corresponding locale will be processed as well.
 - **Example**: `'src/locales'`

 ### `outputDir` (Required)